fwfrost/FWF3/src/content/pages/machining.md

 Both our Scharmann Horizontal Boring machines have a five-tonne table capacity and can face or bore parts of varying shapes and sizes.

-We are always able to offer quotations from customer drawings and specifications, and can sometimes offer alternative methods or ideas that have an impact on costs, why not give us a call?
+We are always able to offer quotations from customer drawings and specifications, and can sometimes offer alternative methods or ideas that have an impact on costs, why not give us a call on {% phone "01603867301", "01603 867301", "FW Frost Engineers" %} or {% mobile "07885170163", "07885170163", "FW Frost Engineers" %} ?

 Please see our capacity list, a link is at the bottom of every page.

-Feel free to [contact us](/contact-us/) for more information.